bfxy/django-piston-doc/source/index.rst

    urlpatterns += patterns('',
        url(r'entries/(?P<slug>[\w-_]+)/', entry_resource, name='entry_url'))

-As a result, this example allows the client to retrieve a blog entry in JSON format over the request: ``GET /entry/<slug>/``.
+This will allow the client to retrieve a blog entry in JSON format over the request: ``GET /entry/<slug>/``.

 Response
 ========

 The handler does not return an HTTP response, but returns the **entry** itself.
-Piston returns responses using emitters.
+Piston responds using emitters.
 The default emitter uses JSON, however Piston also supports YAML, XML, and Pickle.
 You can define the format in the :ref:`query string<request>`.

-You can use Pison with not just models, but with any data that you wish to retrieve via API, as long as the data in the response is serializable.
+You can use Pison with not just models, but with any data you wish to retrieve via API, as long as the data is serializable.

 Request
 =======